zoexiao0516/flight-ticket/README.md

-# online air ticket reservation system
+# Online Flight Ticket Booking and Management System
 A list of the files in the application and what is in each file.

 ## Back-End
 ### `app.py` file
-Read about all the back-end logic functions [here](https://github.com/CinnyLin/airline/blob/main/READMEfunctions.md)
+Read about all the back-end logic functions [here](functions.md)

 ### `sql` folder
-Read about the database structure [here](https://github.com/CinnyLin/airline/blob/main/sql/READMEsql.md)
+Read about the database structure [here](sql/sql.md)

 ## Front-End